Conjugacy stability of parabolic subgroups of Artin-Tits groups of spherical type: Proof of

-but they differ only by pre- or post-composing by graph automorphisms which are induced by conjugation by $\Delta_X$ or $\Delta_{\{s_1,s_2,s_3,s_4,s_5,s_6\}}$ respectively.
-Therefore it is enough to give a pair of non-conjugate elements of $A_X$ whose images under the first of these embeddings are conjugate elements of $A_S$.
+However to pass from one to another it suffices to pre- or post-compose by graph automorphisms which are induced by conjugation by $\Delta_X$ or $\Delta_{\{s_1,s_2,s_3,s_4,s_5,s_6\}}$ respectively.
+Therefore it is enough to give a pair of non-conjugate elements of $A_X$ whose images under~$\iota_1$ are conjugate elements of $A_S$.